CCCCOOH/astro-syight/src/content/blog/测试文章/categories.md

 date: 2013-12-24 23:30:09
 hidden: true
 categories:
   - Foo
   - Bar
   - Baz
+sticky: 1
 ---

 This post contains 3 categories.
 Make sure your theme can display all of the categories.